fosres/Git_Tests/README.md

 in pathway ~/Desktop/Tests/name_of_program

-go in the pathway in the above line
+Go in the pathway indicated in the above

-and view the .results file with nvim.
+line and view the .results file with nvim.